-Ultimately, your bacteria are your best bet for maintaining your overall health––they affect your body from head to toe, including factors you'd never even think could be connected with your gut, like your sleep cycles, weight, immune function, and skin.
+Ultimately, your bacteria are your best bet for maintaining your overall health––they interact with your body from head to toe, including factors you'd never even think could be connected with your gut, like your sleep cycles, weight management, immune function, and skin.
 Studies like this make it even clearer just how important it is to support your bacterial health with just as much focus as you do any other aspect of your well-being.
-So make sure that you're doing what you can to maintain an appropriate balance of bacteria in your gut, like moving regularly, drinking lots of water, and opting for natural, non-invasive remedies that will be as gentle on your body (and your microbes!) as possible.
+So make sure that you're doing what you can to maintain an appropriate balance of bacteria in your gut, like moving regularly, drinking lots of water, and opting for natural, non-invasive approaches that will be as gentle on your body (and your microbes!) as possible.

 That being said, chances are that sometimes you're going to need to take medications, but this doesn't mean that all your gut-friendly efforts have to go to waste!
-Whenever you do need to take medicines––especially if they're antibiotics or have antibacterial effects––give your bacterial allies some extra support with high-quality probiotic and prebiotic supplementation, so your microbiome can regain and retain its balance as quickly as possible.
+Whenever you do need to take medicines––especially if they're antibiotics or have antibacterial effects––give your bacterial allies some extra support with high-quality probiotic and prebiotic supplementation, so your microbiome can retain its delicate balance.

-PRO-15 is formulated with 15 targeted strains to repopulate your gut with beneficial bacteria, and Prebiotic Powder contains the perfect mix of prebiotic fiber that the good guys need to thrive.
-In combination, this dynamic duo (available together in the Digestive Starter Pack) is ideal for repopulating your gut with beneficial bacteria after medication-related depletion, as well as maintaining a healthy balance of bacteria to keep you feeling good and lowering your chances of having to take bacteria-lowering medications in the first place.
+PRO-15 is formulated with 15 targeted strains to replenish your gut with beneficial bacteria, and Prebiotic Powder contains the perfect mix of prebiotic fiber that helps your good guys need thrive.
+In combination, this dynamic duo (available together in the Digestive Starter Pack) is ideal for offering your gut some bacterial TLC after medication-related depletion, as well as maintaining a healthy balance of bacteria to keep you feeling good so you may not have to take bacteria-lowering medications in the first place.

 Because ultimately, that's what it's all about: staying healthy.
 There truly is no better way to support optimal health than by working with your microbiome, so go with your gut––avoid unnecessary medications, give your body continuous support to stay well instead of opting for invasive interventions, and make a commitment to support the bacterial allies that keep you feeling good and looking great!